merenlab/merenlab.org/software/anvio/help/programs/anvi-export-functions/index.md

   display: true
 ---

-Export gene function calls from an anvi&#39;o contigs database.
+Export functions of genes from an anvi&#39;o contigs database for a given annotation source .

 See **[program help menu](../../../vignette#anvi-export-functions)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.